expede/EIPs/EIPS/eip-code-translations.md

 ### UI Independent

 Localization logic should be UI independent in order to maintain consistency across many different interfaces.

+The base string format will be UTF-8, as it's compatible with all means of strings including all languages, emojis and special characters.

 ### Boolean Return Values